JasperFx/wolverine/src/Samples/OrderSagaSample/README.md

 3. Apply a timeout of 1 minute on any created order so that it's automatically deleted if there's no activity for over 1 minute

-To run the sample, first start the Postgresql database by running:
+To run the sample, first start the PostgreSQL database by running:

 ```bash
 docker compose up -d